Market

 the operating effectiveness of such controls.

-of accounting and, based on the audit evidence obtained, whether a material
+basis of accounting and, based on the audit evidence obtained, whether a

-uncertainty exists related to events or conditions that may cast significant doubt on the
+material uncertainty exists related to events or conditions that may cast significant

-uncertainty exists, we are required to draw attention in our auditor’s report to the
+that a material uncertainty exists, we are required to draw attention in our auditor’s

-related disclosures in the financial statements or, if such disclosures are inadequate, to
+report to the related disclosures in the financial statements or, if such disclosures are

-including the disclosures, and whether the financial statements represent the
+statements, including the disclosures, and whether the financial statements

 We communicate with those charged with governance regarding, among other